 It might be relieving to kick your snorer in the shins, this wouldn’t really qualify as a dependable plan to get a good night’s rest.
 A way to avoid the deeper problem but attack a symptom would be to sleep in separate rooms.
 Maintaining good sleep hygiene is key to ensuring that your body is mentally and physically recovered from the day.
 This can range from setting a regular time to begin your nightly bedtime ritual to reducing evening screen time on electronic devices to restricting the types of food that could keep you up.

 Real Danger of Snoring is Sleep Apnea

 Your beloved’s snoring can be detrimental to your whole health, but the harm it can cause to your partner could be a worse problem.
 Because interrupted sleep is nothing compared to interrupted breathing.
 Snoring could be a symptom of sleep apnea, the interruption of a full breath.
 Sleep is basically the vacation you get from the work of everyday life.
 It resets your body.
 Can you imagine not getting any relaxation during your vacation?
 Sleep apnea means your body gets a shortened breath, oxygenated as it needs to be at its time of recovery.

 Sleep apnea is dangerous since it keeps your body from operating at optimal levels.
-This could take the form of higher rates of obesity, diminished immune system, and increased rates of depression.
+This could take the form of diminished immune system and increased rates of depression.
 All these negative effects are possible since the body is strained from fully executing its biological processes, leading to more severe complications and even sudden death.

 Couples’ Health Outcomes are Related